You are here: Home Water Quality Total Maximum Daily Load Program Elm and Sandies Creeks: A TMDL Project for Bacteria and Dissolved Oxygen

 Segments: 1803A, 1803B

-In Elm Creek and Sandies Creek in south central Texas, water quality assessment in 1999 found elevated levels of fecal coliform bacteria and low concentrations of dissolved oxygen.
-The TCEQ worked with the Guadalupe-Blanco River Authority Exit the TCEQ and other regional stakeholders to develop a plan to restore the quality of the affected streams.
-The program's South Central Texas Streams project verified the need to develop TMDLs for the creeks.
+In Elm Creek (1803A) and Sandies Creek (1803B) in south central Texas, water quality assessment in 1999 found elevated levels of fecal coliform bacteria and low concentrations of dissolved oxygen.
+TCEQ worked with the Guadalupe-Blanco River Authority and other regional stakeholders to assess the quality of the affected streams.
+The TMDL Program's South Central Texas Streams project identified the need to further assess the creeks and determine the most appropriate strategy for the creeks.

 Disease-causing bacteria from human and animal waste may threaten public health.
 People who swim or wade in the creek may be at risk.
 Oxygen, which dissolves in water, is essential for the survival of aquatic life.
 While the amount of dissolved oxygen in water fluctuates naturally, various human activities can cause unusually or chronically low dissolved oxygen levels, which may harm fish and other aquatic organisms.